LaxarJS/laxar/docs/concepts.md

 Widgets may use _libraries_ such as _jQuery_ or _moment.js_ just like in any JavaScript web application.

-Since version 2, LaxarJS, provides a development workflow based on [NPM](http://npmjs.com/) and [webpack](https://webpack.js.org/) in order to install and load widgets with their asset and library dependencies, but as there are no runtime dependencies to these tools, adapting a different toolchain for use with LaxarJS should not be too hard.
+Since version 2, LaxarJS, provides a development workflow based on [NPM](http://npmjs.com/) and [webpack](https://webpack.js.org/) in order to install and load widgets with their asset and library dependencies, but as there are no runtime dependencies to these tools, adapting a different tool chain for use with LaxarJS should not be too hard.

 To establish a useful common base vocabulary for use with the event bus, the [LaxarJS Patterns](https://github.com/LaxarJS/laxar-patterns) library is provided.
-It contains helpers that make it easy for widgets to talk about user actions, common (REST) resources and boolean flags.
+It contains helpers that make it easy for widgets to talk about user actions, common (REST) resources and Boolean flags.

 #### LaxarJS and UI Frameworks